qusers/Q6/documentation/manuals/evb-debugging.md

 **Created: Nov 21, 2014**
 **Author: Beat Amrein**

-    [with the long time goal to have a checklist with energy-offset and common solutions]
+    [with a long term goal to offer checklist with energy-offsets and common solutions]

 Work carefully trough this checklist to make sure that not you, but your system is the problem.